-Book Summary of The Black Swan: The Impact of the Highly Improbable by Nassim Nicholas Taleb
+The Black Swan summary: A book about the highly Improbable by Nassim Nicholas Taleb

 Life gets busy.
 Has The Black Swan been gathering dust on your bookshelf?
 Instead, pick up the key ideas now.